GaganHnd/FUTURE_DS_02/README.md

 This dashboard aims to answer the following key business questions:

-How well did the ad campaign perform overall?
+-How well did the ad campaign perform overall?

-Which posts or ads had the highest engagement and conversions?
+-Which posts or ads had the highest engagement and conversions?

-What was the Click-Through Rate (CTR) and Return on Investment (ROI)?
+-What was the Click-Through Rate (CTR) and Return on Investment (ROI)?

-What insights can help improve the next campaign?
+-What insights can help improve the next campaign?

 📂 Dataset Overview